Last updated on April 14th, 2022 at 06:44 pm

-In Germany, internships can be a paid and non-paid internship.
+In Germany, internships can be paid and non-paid internships.

 If you’re studying at a German university, your university should be able to help you find a placement.
 But if you’re not, there are a number of ways to find an internship program.
 You can…

-- Apply online in sites such as berufsstart.de, jobguide.de, or derpraktikant.eu.
+- Apply online on websites such as berufsstart.de, jobguide.de, or derpraktikant.eu.

 - Network!
 Network!
 Network!
 Get the right connection by connecting with founders and employees from German start-up companies.
 They are a lot!

 - Another way to get an internship in Germany is to apply through organisations such as the German Academic Exchange Service (DAAD) and AIESEC.
 If you get a placement there, they will also help you get your visa.